Why do I need a reformer? Can't I just exercise on a mat?

 First off, with a mat, there’s approximately 50 exercises you can perform.
 On a pilates reformer, there over 300 exercises you can do!
 If you feel like you’ve plateaued on a mat or you know you’re the type of person that gets bored, a reformer may be the way to go.

-With AeroPilates, you also have the added benefit of low-impact cardio, which is performed with the Cardio Rebounder, something that’s not available on other brands of home reformers.
+With the AeroPilates reformer machine you also have the added benefit of low-impact cardio, which is performed with the Cardio Rebounder, something that’s not available on other brands of home reformers.

 In addition to more exercises, a Pilates reformer also lets you progress at a steadier pace than on a mat because you can customize the resistance.
 If you want to increase the strength in your mobilizing muscles, then you add cords.
 If you want to focus on strengthening your core, simply reduce the number of cords.
 The ability to customize your workout depending on your energy level and fitness goals makes the reformer a more beneficial for beginners.

 Mat Pilates only utilizes your bodyweight, which means there’s less options for modification.
 Even more, mat Pilates is difficult for beginners.
 It requires the core strength and flexibility of an advanced practitioner to do correctly.
 When Joe Pilates taught his students, he would never have expected them to perform floor exercises before first training them on the reformer.

 Although a Pilates reformer will challenge and intrigue you more than mat Pilates, there’s no comparison when it comes to price, unfortunately.
 A mat will always be more affordable than a Pilates reformer.